 Past Oklahoma football players will tell you what type of woman Caitlin is.

-Former Heisman Trophy winner and Cleveland Browns quarterback Baker Mayfield told SoonerSports.com “she is one of the sweetest ladies.”
+Riley's former player, Heisman Trophy winner and Cleveland Browns quarterback Baker Mayfield, told SoonerSports.com "she is one of the sweetest ladies."

 Ex-Sooner and NFL outside linebacker Ogbonnia Okoronkwo praised her as "really one of the nicest humans I've ever met."

-She’s in charge of hosting the team for functions and dinners, during which she becomes heavily invested in their lives and serves as a mother-like figure.
+She was in charge of hosting the team for functions and dinners, during which she became heavily invested in their lives and served as a mother-like figure.
 Mayfield has said that part of what makes the couple so special is the little things like that.

 When Lincoln Riley was named the University of Oklahoma football coach in 2017, Caitlin and their two daughters were right by his side during the press conference in Norman.

-The Riley family has two young children, daughters Sloan and Stella.
-If they ever have a boy, they better name him Boomer.
+The Riley family has two young children, daughters Sloan Riley and Stella Riley.

-A few days out of the week, Caitlin will bring both girls to Oklahoma’s practice to see their father.
+A few days out of the week, Caitlin would bring both girls to Oklahoma's practice to see their father.

 "We go to see dad," Caitlin told SoonerSports.com.
 "Those are two of his later nights, so he's generally not home to put the girls to bed.
 So we run around and see the boys.
 We take dinner out there and have practice picnics."

 Caitlin keeps her accounts private, but Lincoln has posted on Instagram and social media about his daughters.
-This year, he wished a happy Fourth of July from a boat with his family.
-He’s also taken the girls fishing and horseback riding.
+In 2020, he wished a happy Fourth of July from a boat with his family.
+He's also taken the girls fishing and horseback riding.
+Riley is beginning a new chapter in his coaching career, but he'll surely maintain the same family routine once they move to southern California

-Considering Lincoln Riley already has a net worth of $12 million, according to Celebrity Net Worth, the American football coach’s family is likely set for life.
+Considering Lincoln Riley's net worth of $12 million is set to balloon once he gets paid by USC, the American football coach's family is likely set for life.

 This post was originally published on October 8, 2020.